telerik/maui-docs/controls/popup/animations.md

 # .NET MAUI Popup Animations

-The Popup provides two built-in animations that are played when the Popup is shown or hidden.
+The [.NET MAUI Popup]({%slug popup-overview%}) provides two built-in animations that are played when the Popup is shown or hidden.

 You can apply the desired animation through the `AnimationType` property which exposes the following options: